Resources for Survivors

 HOW CAN SURVIVORS SEEK PROTECTIVE ORDERS?

 For survivors who are engaging with law enforcement and pursuing criminal charges, they may qualify for a Sexual Offense Restraining Order (SORO) under “Nicole’s Law.”
 These restraining orders are available for survivors in situations where charges have been filed and prosecutors are pursuing a criminal case.
 An SORO remains in effect while the case is being litigated and, if applicable, upon conviction of the person who caused harm.
 However, if the case is dropped or a conviction is not reached, the protections of the order are discontinued.
-At this point, if the survivor still requires protection from the person who harmed them, they can pursue a protective order under SASPA, as outlined above.
+At this point, if the survivor still requires protection from the person who harmed them, they can pursue a protective order under VASPA, as outlined above.

 ADDITIONAL LINKS AND RESOURCES

-Victim Information and Notification Everyday.
 In New Jersey, survivors are entitled to know when the person who caused them harm is arrested or scheduled to be released from custody.
 The Victim Information and Notification Everyday (VINE) service allows survivors to register to receive automatic notifications via phone, email, or text.
 TTY service for survivors who are Deaf or hard of hearing is also available.
 For more information, visit VINE’s website.

-Financial Assistance.
 If a victim has reported their assault to law enforcement and has sustained personal injury or financial/property loss, they may be eligible for up to $25,000 in compensation through the Victims of Crime Compensation Office (VCCO).
 The VCCO can offer information and assistance regarding accessing compensation to cover mental health counseling, medical bills, relocation, loss of earnings, and other expenses that were a result of the assault.
 For additional information, eligibility requirements, and to file an application, visit www.NJVictims.org or call (877) 658-2221.

 Additional Questions?